enj/enhancements/keps/sig-auth/2784-csr-duration/README.md

   // validity duration so a client must check the delta between the notBefore and
   // and notAfter fields in the issued certificate to determine the actual duration.
   //
-  // The in-tree implementations of the well-known Kubernetes signers will honor
+  // The v1.22+ in-tree implementations of the well-known Kubernetes signers will
-  // this field as long as the requested duration is not later than the maximum
+  // honor this field as long as the requested duration is not later than the maximum
   // duration they will honor.
+  //
+  // Certificate signers may not honor this field for various reasons:
+  //
+  //   1.
+Old signer that is unaware of the field (such as the in-tree
+  //      implementations prior to v1.22)
+  //   2.
+Signer whose configured maximum is shorter than the requested duration
+  //   3.
+Signer whose configured minimum is longer than the requested duration
   //
   // The minimum valid value for expirationSeconds is 600, i.e. 10 minutes.
   //